YargKlnc/Mars-Weather-News/README.md

     * How many terrestrial days exist in a Martian year?
 A visual estimate within 25% was made

 - The DataFrame was exported into a CSV file

+**References**

+Mars photo and all rights belongs to https://www.downtoearth.org.in/news/science-technology/what-caused-mars-to-dry-out-a-new-study-provides-clues-83040